 Background

-Federal Correctional Institution Tucson is a medium-security federal prison in Tucson, Arizona, which houses male inmates.
-It was opened in 1982 and is part of the Tucson Federal Correctional Complex.
+Federal Correctional Institution Tucson is a medium-security federal prison in Tucson, Arizona, housing male inmates.
+It opened in 1982 and is part of the Tucson Federal Correctional Complex (FCC Tucson).
 FCI Tucson includes a detention center that houses male and female detainees.

-Notable inmates include Charles Keating (served five years for bankruptcy and wire fraud), and Abu Khalid Abdul-Latif (serving 18 years for conspiracy to murder U.S. officers).
+Notable inmates include Charles Keating (served five years for bankruptcy and wire fraud) and Abu Khalid Abdul-Latif (serving 18 years for conspiracy to murder United States officers).

 Media reports indicate that at least three inmates have escaped from the camp.